What is the Multiple of Money (MoM)?

 - 3.0x MoM in 5 Years → ~25% IRR

+- Neglects Time Value of Money (TVM): The multiple of money (MoM) metric cannot be used by itself due to the fact that it fails to consider the time value of money.
 For instance, a 2.0x multiple could be sufficient for certain funds if achieved within three years.
 But that might no longer be the case if receiving those proceeds took ten years instead.

-Compared to the IRR, calculating the MoM is typically less time-consuming because it quantifies “how much” the gross return was, as opposed to “when,” since time is not factored into the formula.
+- Less Time Consuming: Compared to the internal rate of return (IRR), calculating the MoM tends to be far less time-consuming because the metric quantifies “how much” the gross return was, as opposed to “when,” since time is not factored into the MoM formula.

-In contrast, the IRR takes into account both the amount received and the timing of when the proceeds were received.
+- Non-Time Weighted Metric: The internal rate of return (IRR) metric takes into account both the amount received and the timing of when the proceeds were received.
 However, this causes the metric to be skewed at times due to attaching more weight to proceeds received earlier in time.

-Thus, for shorter time frames, the MoM can be arguably more important than the IRR – however, for longer time horizons, achieving a higher IRR can be more important.
+- Independent of Holding Period: For shorter time frames, the multiple of money (MoM) is arguably more important than the internal rate of return (IRR) – yet, for longer time horizons, achieving a higher IRR can be of greater important.

-Multiple of Money (MoM) Calculator – Excel Template
+Multiple of Money Calculator (MoM)

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

-LBO Model Assumptions
+Step 1.
+LBO Model Returns Assumptions

+Suppose a private equity firm made an investment in Year 0 sized at $85m.
 The $85m will remain constant since regardless of when the firm decides to exit the investment, the value of the initial investment remains unchanged.

 We must also place a negative sign in front of the number because the initial investment represents an outflow of cash.